Gain in Performance of Teleportation with Uniformity-breaking Distributions: Conclusion

 Successful implementation of quantum teleportation protocol of unknown quantum states requires resources that include shared entangled states, Bell measurement, and classical communication from the sender to the receiver via a noiseless channel.
 In our paper, we altered the distribution of inputs from uniform to non-uniform ones and investigated the consequences of the performance of teleportation in terms of average fidelity and the second moment of fidelity, fidelity deviation.
 Specifically, we considered that the inputs are chosen either from the polar cap or from the von Mises-Fisher distributions.

 In both the scenarios, we found analytical forms of average fidelities and their deviations in terms of correlators for arbitrary two-qubit states by following the standard teleportation scheme.
 Exploiting these formulae, we showed that these non-uniform distributions always give advantages for pure two-qubit states over the uniform ones.
-Similar advantages are also obtained for a class of Bell diagonal (BD) states although there exist a set of BD states which do not lead to any increments in fidelities for these choices of distributions, thereby indicating standard teleportation protocol to be sub-optimal for these classes of states.
+Similar advantages are also obtained for a class of Bell diagonal (BD) states and a mixture of nonmaxiamlly entangled states with product ones, although there exists a set of BD states which do not lead to any increments in fidelities for these choices of distributions, thereby indicating standard teleportation protocol to be sub-optimal for these classes of states.

+The effect of distributions for inputs on other resources necessary for quantum teleportation are also studied.
+In particular, we established a connection between the entanglement required between the sender and the receiver for the polar cap as well as von Mises-Fisher distributions and the one with uniform distributions.
+Importantly, we found that the amount of required classical information communicated from the sender to the receiver decreases with the increase of information about the inputs.
+Such resource reduction in terms of classical information transfer following the standard teleportation scheme does not occur when the inputs are chosen from the uniform distribution.